JuanGiacalone/JuanGiacalone/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on a personal proyect
-- 🌱 I’m currently learning Java and Springboot
+- 🌱 I’m currently learning PHP and React Native
-- 👯 I’m looking to collaborate on QA Automation using Playwright
+- 👯 I’m looking to start my tech solutions company
-- 🤔 I’m looking for help with music
 - 💬 Ask me about anything
 - 📫 How to reach me: https://www.linkedin.com/in/juan-pablo-giacalone-478b77172/